Our Pedros, rotors of wood, men of steel

 We conducted a lot of business in discussing the deployment to NKP.
 It gave us a chance to explain a lot of things.

 Let's go next to Danang AB, RVN, fondly known to many as "Rocket City."
 Two HH-43s came from Det 2 CARC, Minot AFB, North Dakota, arriving in early August 1964.
+The two aircraft were actually from Det 3 CARC at Grand Forcs AFB, Norh Dakota, and were sent from Det 3 because the two HH-43s at Minot were too floe to major component time change requirements.
+So it was, in fact Det 3’s two aircraft that were shipped to Danang while the Minot HH-43s went to Grand Forks.
 They formed Det Provisional 2 PARC.
 A third aircraft arrived sometime in October 1964.

 Danang AB during October 1964 credit for this picture goes to then Capt.
 John Christanson, pilot, the last person at right.
 Presented by Kaman HH-43 Huskie, a service history compiled by Johan D. Ragay, the Netherlands